top of page

 Golden light beamed through the fluffy white clouds and a majestic voice from the heavens replied, “Stand at separate ends of the valley, each person on an opposite mountain top.
 Then each of you, roll a stone into the valley.
 If the stones land on each other, then you are meant to be married companions.
 If the stones do not cover one another, then you are not meant for each other.”

 The siblings stood on separate peaks facing each other with the valley below.
 They each held a stone bigger than their hands could carry.
-They pushed the heavy rocks and watched them roll down the side of the mountains.
+They pushed the heavy rocks down the slopes, watching them roll down the side of the mountains.
 The sister followed the path of her rolling stone, while the brother chased his tumbling stone into the valley.
-The brother arrived at the scene first, and saw that the two stones had passed each other.
-He quickly picked up his stone and covered the other.
-The sister saw what her brother had done.

 “That’s not right.
 I saw you cover my stone with yours,” said the sister.
 “Let us ask the great god again.”
 She did not want this strange marriage.